Why is my fence erosion

 Landscaping

-The answer to 'why is my fence erosion' is that fence erosion is a common issue caused by factors like soil washout, heavy rainfall, or poor drainage.
-Symptoms include leaning or uneven fence posts, gaps between boards, and soil buildup at the base of the fence.
-Solutions can include adding soil or gravel, reinforcing posts, and improving drainage around the fence line.
+The answer to 'why is my fence erosion' is that fence erosion is typically caused by soil movement, water runoff, or improper installation.
+Symptoms may include leaning, sagging, or gaps between fence panels.
+Solutions can include repairing damaged posts, reinforcing the fence line, or regrading the soil to improve drainage.

 Sources